gherlein/pixiecore-installers/README.md

 make run
 ```

 You will have a pixiecore instance running serving content to hosts netbooting.
+Read the Makefile - it's simple.
+It uses an FTP server and mounts the ISO and launches pixiecore.
+Tell your hardware to PXE boot and it will go through the motions, including running the kickstart/preseed file to handle postinstallation tasks.

+This is intended as a tool to help automate the provisioning of a small set of machines as a precursor to setting up k8s or other nifty things on top.

 ## Centos7